ngocuong0105/mypy-tutorial/README.md

 ### Questions
 - why do I have error when importing pandas?

-- significant existing codebase without many type annotations?
+- do you have existing codebase without many type annotations

+- cts integration with mypy, how?